mechmotum/skijumpdesign/README.rst

 =======

 The skijumpdesign source code is released under the MIT license.
-If you make use of the software we ask that you cite the relevant papers or the software itself.
+If you make use of the software we ask that you cite the relevant papers and the software itself.
 See the included ``LICENSE`` file for details.

 Installation